 Scalability Planning in Your SharePoint 2013 Architectural Roadmap

-It is important to implement a highly available as well as scalable SharePoint 2013 and/or Office 365 (hybrid) platform and avoid some of the known pitfalls that degrade its performance such as:
+It is important to utilize an Office 365 roadmap to ensure your SharePoint 2013 and/or Office 365 (hybrid) platform and avoid some of the known pitfalls that degrade its performance such as:

 - Having all SharePoint services are in the “default” service group